Sustainability in the curriculum

 Embedding sustainable action

-LSBU plays an active role in encouraging and engaging students and staff to get involved in sustainability initiatives across campus.
-This helps us make continual improvements in what we do and delivers the long-term change that is required in order to address the challenges society faces.
+LSBU encourages and engages students and staff members to get involved in sustainability initiatives across campus.
+This helps us make continual improvements in what we do as we seek to contribute to delivering the long-term change that is required in order to address the challenges society faces.
 Fundamentally, this engagement has the most significant impact when a student or staff member embeds these values into their lives.

-With this in mind, the University has developed a number of curriculum-based sustainability projects that give students 'real world' experience in addressing sustainability challenges:
+With this in mind, the LSBU has developed a number of curriculum-based sustainability projects that give students 'real world' experience in addressing sustainability challenges.
+Some examples of these projects are now outlined.

 The Elephant free-cycling app